 About News Music Now

 News Music Now is the premier resource for news music research.
 We are one of the few websites to provide reference material of news music from all of the music publishers (including those that are no longer in business).
-We consider ourselves as much "news music historians" as we are a resource for broadcasting professionals.
+We consider ourselves to be as much "news music historians" as we are a resource for broadcasting professionals.

 Thus, our goals are twofold: (1) to preserve news music for the appreciation and research of its stakeholders (focus on the past and present) and (2) to create a simple and effective connection between music publishers and their clients (focus on the present and future).

 Frequently Asked Questions

 The majority of our site's material is user-sourced, contributed by professionals in the broadcast industry.

 The remaining amount was contributed by the writers/publishers themselves.

 We are user-sourced and we rely on the contribution of news music material (music and cue sheets) from our visitors.

 If you have material you would like to contribute, please click the appropriate "Contribute Your Collection" link in the top-right.